gavinsimpson/gratia/.github/CONTRIBUTING.md

 If your issue is best described as a question, or you want to know how to do something with {gratia}, or you have a cool example of using {gratia} and want to share it, please consider using the [Discussions page](https://github.com/gavinsimpson/gratia/discussions).

-If you're not sure, you can always ask about your issue as a Question (Use the *Q&A* category) and if it really is a bug, I can easily create an Issue from the discussion.
+If you're not sure, you can always ask about your issue as a Question (Use the *Q&A* category) and, if it really is a bug, I can easily create an Issue from the discussion.

 ## Code contributions